 |LIQUIDITY||Optional in some variants||High|

-Investing is your alpha tool which fights increasing inflation and helps you create wealth.
-There are a lot of forms which can be categorized under-investing like real estate, mutual funds, bonds, direct equity, stocks and various other securities floating in the market.
+Investing in your alpha tool which fights increasing inflation and helps you create wealth.
+There are a lot of forms that can be categorized under-investing like real estate, mutual funds, bonds, direct equity, stocks, and various other securities floating in the market.

 Before you invest your money, you must align your financial goals with your investment instruments and choose carefully.

-Saving: The next big factor which is a major concern for a lot of investors is a risk.
-Risk is the limiting factors due to which people generally refrain from investing their money and choose to keep it ‘safe’ in a savings account.
+Saving: The next big factor which is a major concern for a lot of investors is risk.
+Risk is the limiting factor due to which people generally refrain from investing their money and choose to keep it ‘safe’ in a savings account.

 When you deposit your money in a savings account or certificate of deposit, you are exposing your money to minimize risk in the market but do not get any or much return on your money.
 All you have at hand is more or less the principal amount you had saved initially at the time of withdrawal as the returns you gain on that money gets adjusted for high inflation